akshitgarg4/Shopping-Cart/README.md

 ## Shopping Cart
-Simple App made using ReactJS and Cloud Firestore where you can add/remove products in your cart or increase/decrease the product quantity.
+React App made using ReactJS and Cloud Firestore where you can add/remove products in your cart or increase/decrease the product quantity.

 ## Run Instructions:-
 <ul>